 Along with natural resource managers and stewardship leaders, workdays bring together volunteers to collect seeds, remove invasive species, promote healthy and diverse habitats, and learn about the plants and animals in local preserves.

-- Join us as The Field Museum leads a volunteer stewardship day at Beaubien Woods Forest Preserve and helps connect local residents to the site.
+- Join us on The Field Museum led volunteer stewardship days and helps connect local residents to nature.

 - Check out places to volunteer throughout the Forest Preserve District of Cook County and Chicago Wilderness.